-Mannarasala Temple is a temple devoted to serpent worship.
+Mannarasala Temple is a serpent worship.
 It is located near Haripad, 32 km south of Alappuzha, 14km from Kayamkulam.
-As per belief, the first priestess of Mannarasala gave birth to a five-headed snake, which resided in the ancestral house to safeguard the family.
+As per belief, the first priestess of Mannarasala gave birth to a five-headed snake, which resided in the ancestral house to safeguard the family.devoted to

 Sarpa Yakshi and Naga Yakshi are the beloved consorts of Nagaraja.
 People also believe that Nagaraja as the installed deity is endowed with the form of Hari (Lord Vishnu) and the spirit of Lord Shiva.